 But these posts used to make me money on the old site that they were on, so I figured, hey, why not post them on my own blog and see if they make money again?
 So – against all the so-called “rules” of online business – I INTENTIONALLY started a new blog that was niche-less by design.
 I knew I was never going to cure my shiny object syndrome and desire to start a new business every few months unless I had an outlet for EVERY one of my random business and blogging ideas.
 This ranged from frugal living to personal development to minimalism and decluttering, recipes, fun and quirky products, weddings, home decor, organization, blogging, and more.
 Yep, there’s a lot of different topics. 🙂

-Tuxedo Cats and Coffee is leaning more toward being a frugal living blog right now, but that’s mostly because I wanted to join specific Pinterest group boards and build up traction before moving onto the next niche.
+The new blog is leaning more toward being a frugal living blog right now, but that’s mostly because I wanted to join specific Pinterest group boards and build up traction before moving onto the next niche.
 But I do still write about many different topics on this blog (and have decided that I won’t limit the topics I can cover), and ever since starting it, I haven’t had a single inkling of starting a new business or side project.
 As a result, ALL my businesses are growing each month and I’m much closer to my goals for this year than I was before I started the “dumping ground” blog.

 My shiny object syndrome is finally gone. 😃

 If you’d like even more styled stock photos and design templates, be sure to check out our membership!